-Admin is rolling out a series of upgrades to the State Capitol Complex recycling program in 2016.
-These upgrades will help the Capitol Complex increase its recycling rates and work toward becoming a zero-waste workplace.
+Admin rolled out a series of upgrades to the State Capitol Complex recycling program in 2016.
+These upgrades have helped the Capitol Complex increase its recycling rates, bringing us closer to becoming a zero-waste workplace.

-Three major changes will occur as part of the recycling upgrade.
+Three major changes occurred as part of the recycling upgrade.

-- We are introducing organics recycling—also known as commercial composting.
+- We introduced organics recycling—also known as commercial composting.

-- We're installing new collection stations, located in optimal locations and supported with easy-to-understand signage and instructions.
+- We installed new collection stations, located in optimal locations and which are supported with easy-to-understand signage and instructions.

-- We're phasing out desk-side trash collection.
-Employees will receive desk-side recycling containers and small trash bins they will be responsible for emptying at collection stations.
+- We phased out desk-side trash collection.
+Employees received desk-side recycling containers and small trash bins that they are responsible for emptying at collection stations.

 Admin partnered with the Minnesota Pollution Control Agency and the Minnesota Chamber of Commerce’s Waste Wise Foundation to design a proven and evidence-based recycling program; the upgrades above were inspired by other organizations’ best practices and a thorough, hands-on audit of the Capitol Complex’s garbage and waste.

 In 2014, the legislature updated state government’s recycling goals, requiring all state agencies in the Twin Cities metro area to achieve a recycling rate of 75 percent or higher by the year 2030.
 The recycling rate for the State Capitol Complex in 2014 was about 70 percent.
-Admin is improving our programs and practices to achieve and surpass this recycling goal and position the Capitol Complex to become a zero-waste workplace.
+Admin worked to improve programs and practices to achieve and surpass this recycling goal and position the Capitol Complex to become a zero-waste workplace.

 Beyond that, every step we take to increase our recycling rate has clear economic, environmental, and operational benefits for state government and the state at large.
 Read our one-pager on recycling (PDF) for more information on the importance of recycling.